willwin4sure/vault/📏Measures and Probability/Integration/Transformations of Integrals.md

-This section contains a few facts about integrals.
+This section contains a few ways of constructing integrals from other ones.

 > [!proposition] Proposition (Restriction of integrals)
 > Let $(E,\mathcal{E},\mu)$ be a measure space and let $A\in \mathcal{E}$.
 Then the set $\mathcal{E}_{A}$ of measurable subsets of $A$ is a $\sigma$-algebra and the restriction $\mu_{A}$ of $\mu$ to $\mathcal{E}_{A}$ is a measure.
 Moreover, for any nonnegative measurable function $f$ on $E$, we have